+speaker

-speaker (Optional) ID of the character which will send the message.
-If omitted, the default is character is used.
+(Optional) ID of the character which will send the message.
+If omitted, the default is \$OWNER.
+If it does not refer to a CHARACTER object, then the system default character is used.

+dest

-\$OWNER.
-If it does not refer to a CHARACTER object, then the system default dest (Optional) ID of the game object which should receive the message.
-It may be either a message (Required) Message to be displayed.
+(Optional) ID of the game object which should receive the message.
+It may be either a player, a room, or \$WORLD.
+If omitted, the default is \$AGENT.

+message

+(Required) Message to be displayed.
 Specifying more messages, they will be used in turn each time the event is triggered.
 At the end of the sequence, the onSpeechFinish event is automatically triggered on the OWNER object